newyankeecodeshop/GAJavaScript/README.markdown

 ## Example

-The "ThemeExplorer" app in the /Samples folder shows how CSS can style plain and grouped UITableViews and cells.
+The "ThemeExplorer" app in the /Samples folder shows how CSS can style various UIKit views and controls.
+It's built on the Apple "UICatalog" SDK sample, and it applies various (somewhat ugly) "themes" to the table views and various controls.
+It shows how you can change the overall styles "on the fly", while the app is running.

+## Categories

+Even if the view styling code is not what you need, you might find some of the categories which can create colors, fonts and gradients from CSS-style strings.

+	// Create a UIColor
+	UIColor* color = [UIColor colorWithCSSColor:@"rgb(255, 128, 0)"];

+	// Create a UIFont
+    NSDictionary* decl = [NSDictionary dictionaryWithObjectsAndKeys:
+                          @"Verdana", @"font-family",
+                          @"24px", @"font-size",
+                          @"bold", @"font-weight", nil];
+    UIFont* font = [UIFont fontWithCSSDeclaration:decl];

+    // Create a gradient layer
+    NSString* cssGradient = @"-webkit-gradient(linear, 0% 0%, 0% 100%, from(rgba(217, 217, 217, 0)), to(rgba(0, 0, 0, 0.5)))";

+    CAGradientLayer* layer = [CAGradientLayer layer];
+    [layer setValuesWithCSSGradient:cssGradient];

+The above code uses the categories defined in `GAViewStyling.h`.